Kenneth MacKenna: Family

 MacKenna was born as Leo Mielziner Jr. in Canterbury, New Hampshire, to portrait artist Leo Mielziner (December 7, 1868 - August 11, 1935), the son of a prominent Reform rabbi (Moses Mielziner) and Ella Lane McKenna Friend (March 18, 1873 – February 2, 1968).

-Although Kenneth changed his name from Mielziner to MacKenna for stage purposes, it was taken from family roots.
-Ella's mother’s maiden name was Margaret A. McKenna, and Ella was also named McKenna.
-So it seemed natural for Leo, Jr., to take MacKenna as his stage surname, changing the spelling slightly.

 In Mary C. Henderson's book about his brother, Jo Mielziner, Mielziner: Master of Modern Stage Design (2001), she states, "Kenneth MacKenna was the classic example of the first born son.
 On reaching manhood, he felt that it was his duty to take care of his entire family: mother, father and sibling.
 Responsible, intelligent and clear-headed he was constantly setting up strategies for his family as if he knew instinctively what was best—and he was usually right." (p.
-92).
-Kenneth's devotion to his wife, Mary Philips, and to his brother, Jo, as well as to Jo's adopted son, Michael Mielziner, continued until his death and then beyond.
+92).MacKenna's devotion to his wife, Mary Philips, and to his brother, Jo, as well as to Jo's adopted son, Michael Mielziner, continued until his death and then beyond.
 His own professional success as a story director with MGM allowed him to help support his brother's career, give generously to others, and contribute to the theatre, even after his own death.
 Mielziner was a five-time Tony Award winner.